MM-BOUH/Leetcode/trees/readme.md

 ![Tree Traversal Methods](https://media.geeksforgeeks.org/wp-content/uploads/20230623123129/traversal.png "Tree Traversal Methods")

-### Types of Trees
-Various trees serve different purposes, mainly in optimizing data access and manipulation:
-- **Binary Trees**: Each node has up to two children.
-- **Binary Search Trees (BST)**: Organizes data in a manner where each node contains a key greater than all keys in its left subtree and less than those in its right subtree.
-- **Balanced Trees** (e.g., AVL Trees, Red-Black Trees): Ensures the tree remains balanced for optimal data access performance.

-### Advanced Tree Structures
-For more complex scenarios, advanced trees can be used:
-- **Segment Trees**: Efficiently answer range queries and update operations on array intervals.
-- **Fenwick Trees (Binary Indexed Trees)**: Provides a way to represent an array of numbers for cumulative frequency tables or prefix sum arrays.

 ## Applications
 Trees are widely used in many applications such as database management, file systems, rendering scenes in computer graphics, and more.
 Their ability to represent and manage hierarchical data makes them indispensable in advanced algorithms and systems.